collerek/ormar/docs/relations.md

 ### Query automatic construction

-Orm is using those aliases during queries to both construct a meaningful and valid sql, as well as later use it to extract proper columns for proper nested models.
+Ormar is using those aliases during queries to both construct a meaningful and valid sql, as well as later use it to extract proper columns for proper nested models.

 Running a previously mentioned query to select school classes and related teachers and students: